johnh865/americans4representation/src/site/index.md

 - We should strive for political equality for all Americans.
 - The barriers to democratic participation should be as low as possible.
-- We can make American government better - more responsive, more representative, and more satisfactory for everyone.
+- We can make American government better
 - We can empower all Americans through education and strategic cooperation.